Skip to main content

 • Specify grade levels

 What is it?
-Instructions for how Flint should handle sensitive or inappropriate content.
+Instructions for how Flint should handle sensitive or inappropriate content - and whether an email notification should be sent

-Why it matters: Ensures consistent, compassionate, and appropriate responses to challenging situations.
+Why it matters: Ensures customized, consistent, compassionate, and appropriate responses to challenging situations - while simultaneously allowing you to modify what initiates an email notification and who should receive it.

 Best Practices: